Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ```
     az ml computetarget attach --name myspark --address <cluster name>-ssh.azurehdinsight.net  --username <username> --password <password> --type cluster
 ```
 with the name of the cluster, cluster's SSH user name and password.
 The default value of SSH user name is `sshuser`, unless you changed it during provisioning of the cluster.
-The name of the cluster can be found in Properties section of your cluster page in Azure portal:
+The name of the cluster can be found in the Properties section of your cluster page in Azure portal:

 ![Cluster name](../docs/images/cluster_name.png)